WoTTsecurity/agent-balena/google-core-iot/README.md

  * PROJECT_ID
  * DEVICE_ID

-All but the DEVICE_ID can be set fleet-wide.
+All but the "DEVICE_ID" can be set fleet-wide.

 ## Enrolling the device in Google Core IoT